DeSantis allies try to downplay rumours of feud with Trump

 “He was doing it because that’s what he truly believed in.
 If you know anything about Ron, he’s a very dogmatic guy when he believes in something,” he said.
 At the same time, the lobbyist said that the dust-up is driven by disgruntled Trump staffers.

-Rather, the lobbyist said that Mr DeSantis is not indicating whether he would seek the presidency because he is trying to seek reelection but is also trying to raise $150 million for his war chest.
+Rather, the lobbyist said that Mr DeSantis is not indicating whether he would seek the presidency because he is trying to seek reelection but is also trying to raise $150m for his war chest.

 “Privately, he’s told Trump that he’s not going to run against him, so all of these presidential candidates want to see what Trump’s gonna do and whether the Republican electorate tires of Trump before the presidential primaries start to get into full effect,” he said.